stackArmor/DocMachina/README.md

 ##### Runs local.
 Saves local.
 Stays local.

 ---
+### Purpose:
+- Reduce the time the compliance team spends on manual and repetative tasks associated with documentation.
+- Reduce errors, and produce consistent documentation sets.
+- Initial release targets the policies and procedures task which is estimated to save approximately 20 hours per document package.
+- See section 3 below for more key benefits and use cases.

+---
 Running Instructions
-1. Install Node.js from https://nodejs.org (if not already installed)
+1. Install Node.js from https://nodejs.org
 2. Open terminal/command prompt in the project folder
 3. Install dependencies (first time only): npm install
 4. Run the app:  npm start

 ### 1. Overview
 DocMachina is a modular, locally-running desktop engine for document generation.
-It guides users through intake questionnaires and then generates completed documents in markdown, placing them directly in the user’s local downloads folder.
+It guides users through intake questionnaires and then generates completed documents in markdown, placing them directly in the customers/.
 Functionality is based around customers, with each customer having their own dashboard and separate file storage.

 ### 2. Core Philosophy: "Local-Always"
 - DocMachina is designed to run locally on the user’s machine without reliance on cloud services, external libraries, or any other external dependencies.
-- The application does not auto-update.
-Please see the update section below for more details.
+- Users authenticate to their OS, which controls access to the application and its data files.
+- The application has no internal auto-update functions.
-- Customer and application data are stored on the user's local machine within the app's file structure, including customer data captured in intake forms.
-Generated documents are NOT saved but are placed in the user's downloads fodler.
+- Customer and application data are stored on the user's local machine, including customer data captured in intake forms.
+- Generated documents are NOT saved.
 - DocMachina is modular, and will only run utilizing locally installed and properly configured packs consisting of intake questionnaires and corresponding document templates.
 - DocMachina can run on air-gapped machines.

 ### 3. Key Benefits and Use Cases
 - Reduce time spent on documentation by eliminating redundant tasks.
+- Easy to update / add more options.
+Installing a pack is as easy as dropping a new pack into your local packs/ folder.
-- No online storage or connectivity supports privacy and security.
+- No online storage or connectivity supports speed, privacy, and security.
 - Files in markdown are ready for easy conversion to other formats.
 - Easy and intuitive user interface and file management.
 - Consistent and professional results.
 - Highly modular and adaptable to various environments and documentation needs with core functionality inherently built into the packs.
 See below for more information on pack structure and development.
-- Installing a pack is as easy as dropping a new pack into your local packs/ folder.

 ### 4. Installation and Set Up

-- Installation instructions to be inserted here.
+- Future installation instructions to be inserted here.

 ### 5. Technology, Tools, and Security
 DocMachina was built with assistance from AI and is composed primarily of HTML, JavaScript, CSS, and JSON.